nikcleju/ESDM_Course/Lectures/09_ESDM_Scheduling.md

 - What happens:

-  - Suppose all locks can be acquired by any task, so priority ceiling of all tasks is equal to $P_{max}$ = maximum priority among all tasks
+  - Suppose all locks can be acquired by any task, so priority ceiling of all locks is equal to $P_{max}$ = maximum priority among all tasks
   - Suppose one task holds a lock A, so priority ceiling of all locks **currently held** is $P_{max}$
   - Another task cannot hold another lock B unless its prio is **strictly higher** than $P_{max}$ => impossible => can't lock B => no deadlock